Creating Tools for Dynamic Arab Futures

 We are training future intelligence to speak our cultures

-Research Fellowship exploring Arab frameworks for AI alignment
+Developing research fellowships exploring Arab frameworks for AI alignment

 Icon of a person wearing a graduation cap and gown.